 Advanced Example

-So far we’ve looked at the three types of outer joins but haven’t explored some more advanced concepts such as joining multiple table and using more than one condition in our join clauses.
+So far we’ve looked at the three types of outer joins but haven’t explored some more advanced SQL concepts such as using a FULL JOIN to join multiple table and using more than one condition in our join clauses.

 We covered these concepts when we explored inner joins, so what I’ll be showing you, shouldn’t be too new, but I think it still makes sense to review, since in some cases mixing full joins with inner joins may produce unexpected or unintended results.